 In July 1963, approximately two hundred African American youth met in downtown Americus, Georgia, to peacefully protest local segregation.
 After sanctioning violent attacks by a white mob, police moved in to arrest the young protestors.
-While some protestors were shortly released, thirty-three young African American girls found themselves held in an abandoned Civil War-era prison for almost two months.
+While some protestors were shortly released, 35 young African American girls found themselves held in an abandoned Civil War-era prison for almost two months.
 Known as the “Stolen Girls,” this incident represented both traditions of youth social justice activism and the heavy hand of white authorities in shaping civil rights politics throughout the Deep South.

 Black teens, part of a generation frustrated with the tokenism of change in the early 1960s, played a particularly critical role in challenging racism and inequality in Americus, the county seat of this agricultural region of Southwest Georgia.
 Their activism emerged as part of the Sumter County Movement of 1963–65, political organizing linking diverse but vibrant networks of local African Americans and members of the Student Nonviolent Coordinating Committee (SNCC).